vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 ```

 Edit `setup.cfg` file and make following changes:
-- set `pg_config` to pg_config file under postgresql source directory that was created there.
+- set `pg_config` to pg_config file under postgresql source directory that was created there when postgresql was built from source code
 - set static_libpq to 1

 On our EC2 instance, the modified lines of setup.cfg look like: